gokulmInfy/m2x-particle-core/README.md

 Returned values
 ---------------

 For all those functions, the HTTP status code will be returned if we can fulfill an HTTP request.
 For example, `200` will be returned upon success, and `401` will be returned if we didn't provide a valid M2X API Key.
-A full-list of error codes can be found here: [M2X API Error Codes] (https://m2x.att.com/developer/documentation/overview#Client-Errors)
+A full-list of M2X API error codes can be found here: [M2X API Error Codes] (https://m2x.att.com/developer/documentation/overview#Client-Errors)

 Otherwise, the following error codes will be used: